MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 ## Create and deploy a Configuration Manager application from a Microsoft Store for Business app.
+After synchronization, create and deploy the store apps like you would any other app.

 1. In the **Software Library** workspace of the Configuration Manager console, expand **Application Management**, then click **License Information for Store Apps**.
 2. Choose the app you want to deploy, then, in the **Home** tab, in the **Create** group, click **Create Application**.
 A Configuration Manager application is created containing the Microsoft Store for Business app.
 You can then deploy and monitor this application as you would any other Configuration Manager application.

 > [!IMPORTANT]
-> For devices enrolled with Intune, deployed apps are only available to the user who originally enrolled the device.
+> For devices enrolled with Microsoft Intune, deployed apps are only available to the user who originally enrolled the device.
 No other users can access the app.

 ## Next steps

 In the **Software Library** workspace, expand **Application Management**, then click **License Information for Store Apps**.

-For each store app you manage, you can view information about the app including its name, platform, then number of licenses for the app that you own, and the number of licenses you have available.
+For each store app you manage, you can view information about the app.
+This information includes the app name, platform, the number of licenses for the app that you own, and the number of licenses you have available.

-After deploying online apps, note that any updates to that app will come directly from the Microsoft Store.
+After deploying online apps, any updates to that app will come directly from the Microsoft Store.
+Furthermore, Configuration Manager does not check version compliance of online apps, just that Windows reports the app as installed.

-When deploying offline apps to Windows 10 devices with the Configuration Manager client (especially in multi-user environments such as classrooms), disable the Microsoft Store and/or application updates via the Microsoft Store (for example, using [group policy](https://docs.microsoft.com/en-us/windows/configuration/stop-employees-from-using-microsoft-store#a-href-idblock-store-group-policyablock-microsoft-store-using-group-policy)) so that users cannot update applications external to Configuration Manager deployments.
-Additionally, after the Microsoft Store for Business administrator purchases the app (thus making it available in offline state for synchronization with Configuration Manager) do not publish the app to users such that they can install or update online.
-This will ensure that all users only receive app updates via Configuration Manager.
+When deploying offline apps to Windows 10 devices with the Configuration Manager client, do not allow users to update applications external to Configuration Manager deployments.
+Control of updates to offline apps is especially important in multi-user environments such as classrooms.
+One option to disable the Microsoft Store is by using [group policy](https://docs.microsoft.com/en-us/windows/configuration/stop-employees-from-using-microsoft-store#a-href-idblock-store-group-policyablock-microsoft-store-using-group-policy).

+After the Microsoft Store for Business administrator purchases an offline app, do not publish the app to users via the store.
+This configuration ensures that users can't install or update online.
+Users will only receive offline app updates via Configuration Manager.